Mozambique (film)

-Mozambique (also known as Blonde Fracht Für Sansibar) is a 1964 British drama film directed by Robert Lynn and starring Steve Cochran in his final film role, Hildegard Knef, Paul Hubschmid and Vivi Bach.
+Mozambique (also known as Blonde Fracht Für Sansibar) is a 1964 British drama film directed by Robert Lynn and starring Steve Cochran, Hildegard Knef, Paul Hubschmid and Vivi Bach.
 The screenplay was by Peter Yeldham.

 Premise

 An American pilot assists the Portuguese colonial police who are battling a gang of criminals involved in drug smuggling from Lisbon via Mozambique to Zanzibar.